Books About Cycling in France

 Downhill All the Way

 More 'touring France' than 'tour de France' is the popular Downhill all the Way: Cycling Through France from La Manche to the Mediterranean, the French chapter of Edward Enfield’s cycling adventures.
-Others in the series include Freewheeling Through Ireland, Dawdling By The Danube and Greece On My Wheels, which is scheduled for re-release in August 2011 and available now for pre-order now.
+Others in the series include Freewheeling Through Ireland, Dawdling By The Danube and Greece On My Wheels.

 Less risqué than its title suggests is Cycling, Wine, and Men, a midlife crisis-inspired memoir in which American Nancy Brook describes how her bike ride across France became a life-changing experience for her.
 The book offers interesting insights into the ups and downs of life on the road with an organised tour.